shivanaguttiadi/Adi_DevOps_Answers/Security_Answers.README.md

     - Using IAM roles for applications running on EC2 instances or Lambda functions to securely access AWS resources without long-term credentials.
     - Integrating IAM with AWS organizations and AWS Single Sign-On (SSO) for centralized identity management and federated access across multiple AWS accounts.

-These additional questions and answers cover topics such as AWS Security Hub, VPC security, S3 bucket security, CloudFormation, AWS Inspector, security monitoring, and IAM best practices, providing a comprehensive overview of cloud security in AWS.